How to remove crescent moon on iPhone: situations & solutions

 There is no need for concern if, for some reason, you find accessing the Control Center a little challenging.
 You can always do it via the Settings panel.

 As soon as your iPhone is unlocked, click on the Settings icon.
-Select Focus mode and activate or deactivate the “Do Not Disturb” mode.
+Select Focus mode and deactivate the “Do Not Disturb” mode.

 Situation 2: the crescent moon icon near your text messages

 Find the Messages app icon.
 Choose the message conversation that you would like to unmute.
-Tap on the name of your contact at the top of the discussion thread.
+Tap on the name of your contact at the top of the messages thread.

 In the latest versions of iOS, a crossed-out bell icon is used instead of the half-moon.
 Here’s how you can dispose of it on the latest iOS versions.

-First, go to the messaging app.
+First, go to the messages app.
 Swipe left on the conversation that you are planning to unmute.
 After pressing the bell that has appeared, the particular text message conversation becomes unmuted.

 Hide Alerts and DND: are they similar?

-Users now find it simpler to enable or disable this feature thanks to iOS upgrades.
+Users now find it simpler to enable or disable the Do Not Disturb mode or Hide Alerts thanks to iOS upgrades.
 Simply slide the chat to the left and hit the Hide Alerts icon to enable Hidden Alerts.
 The same procedures must be followed again, and the same button must be tapped to turn it off.

 “Do Not Disturb”: how is it useful?